Special Medical Procedures for Children

 Gender Identity Dysphoria

-The courts have found that treatment of Gender Identity Dysphoria (“GID”) is a special medical procedure.
-The expression “GID” refers to people who experience sufficient discomfort (dysphoria) about the sex or gender they were assigned at birth.
+The expression Gender Identity Dysphoria refers to people who experience sufficient discomfort (dysphoria) about the sex or gender they were assigned at birth.
 Such people include transsexuals and transgender individuals.

-The treatment for GID consists of two stages, namely:
+The treatment for GID consists of three stages, namely:

 - Stage 1 which consists of the administration of puberty suppressant hormones and the effects are reversible; and